exploratory-io/book/import/mailchimp.md

-# Import MailChimp API data
+# Import MailChimp API Data

 You can get data from MailChimp API.
 Access REST API by OAuth.
 The document of the API is [here](https://developer.mailchimp.com/documentation/mailchimp/).